European Research Infrastructure Consortium

 A European Research Infrastructure Consortium (ERIC) is a full juridical person and a corporation under European Union law.
-With a membership of at least one European Union member state and two EU member or associated states, it has legal personality and full legal capacity recognized in all Member States.
+With a membership of at least one EU member state and two EU member or associated states, it has legal personality and full legal capacity recognized in all member states.
+There are 31 ERICs.

-Currently there are 25 ERICs established.

-The primary objective of an ERIC is to establish and operate, through its Members, a research infrastructure of European importance on a non-economic basis.
-In order to promote innovation and knowledge and technology transfer, the ERIC should be allowed to carry out some limited economic activities if they are closely related to its principal task and they do not jeopardize its achievement.
+The primary objective of an ERIC is to establish and operate, through its members, a research infrastructure of European importance on a non-economic basis.
+In order to promote innovation and knowledge and technology transfer, an ERIC should be allowed to carry out limited economic activities if they are closely related to its principal task and do not jeopardize its achievement.

 Membership

 The members of an ERIC may be Member States, associated countries, third countries other than associated countries and intergovernmental organizations.
 Further Member or Associated states, third countries or intergovernmental organisations may become members or observers without voting rights.

 Aware of the constant enlargement of the community, the existing ERICs formed in 2017 the ERIC Forum in order to further strengthen the coordination among ERICs and interact effectively with the EC to achieve the full implementation of the ERIC regulation.